lucascarvalhobr/salescatalog/README.md

 # Sales Catalog
+Sample API for studying Clean Architecture and CQRS

 This project is a sample CRUD for  products.
 I built this API for studying purposes and for testing artchitectures models and concepts about CQRS.